mosip/documentation/docs/MOSIP-Device-Service-Specification.md

   "responsetime": "iso time format",
   "response": "JWT of the below device data",
   "error": [ //Filled in case of error.
 Remaining keys above are dropped in case of errors.
     {
-      "errorCode": "error code if registration fails", "message": "description of the error code",
+      "errorCode": "error code if registration fails", "message": "description of the error code"
     }
   ]
 }
 ```